dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    uniquely select records.
 The Record provides a shortcut to the UID through :attr:`asr.Record.uid`.
  - The `run_specification.name` property stores the name of the instruction.
-   The Record provides a shortcut to the name through `Record.name`.
+   The Record provides a shortcut to the name through :attr:`Record.name`.
  - The `run_specification.parameters` stores the parameters of the given run.
-The Record object provides a shortcut the parameters through `Record.parameters`.
+The Record object provides a shortcut the parameters through :attr:`Record.parameters`.
- - The `result` property stores the result of the instruction.
+ - The :attr:`result` property stores the result of the instruction.

 An important feature of ASR is that of "caching".
 If we run the instruction again with the same input parameters ASR will skip the